The Prince Bishop River Cruiser on the River Wear, with Prebends Bridge in the background

 Durham City is a vibrant and historic destination, offering a range of activities for visitors of all ages and interests.

 Durham Pointers are local people who love our city and want you to enjoy it too.
-Here are a few of our suggestions for things to do while you’re here to help you make the most of your time in Durham.
-Click the “Find Out More” links to visit the external sites for each attraction in a new window.
+Here are a few of our suggestions for things to do in Durham, links to Durham attractions and Durham events to help you make the most of your visit to Durham.
+Read our Durham Tips and Pointers’ Perspectives blog posts for our personal experiences of places to visit in Durham.

 Whilst we do our best to keep this page up to date, do check with individual websites for the latest information.